Cinco Diablo

 Cinco Diablo is the sixth studio album by American rock band Saliva.
 It was released on December 16, 2008.
 Its first single was "Family Reunion" launched onto iTunes on October 28, 2008.
 The album debuted at #104 on the Billboard 200, making it their lowest-charting album in the band's history, and their first to chart outside the top 100.

+It is their final album to feature rhythm guitarist Jonathan Montoya, who would leave the band in 2010.

+Release

+The album was accompanied by the release of "Family Reunion" as its first single.
+It was released in November 2008.
+Lead singer Josey Scott has said that the song is about meeting their fans on the road.
+The song peaked at number 14 on Billboard's Mainstream Rock Tracks chart in 2008.

-A Deluxe Edition of the album is available exclusively from Best Buy, and it includes a 30 Minute Long Live DVD.
+A deluxe edition of the album is available exclusively from Best Buy, and it includes a 30 Minute Long Live DVD.
+A music video has been filmed for "How Could You?", the second single.